Number of species

 Earthworms are very diverse and very versatile and are found in nearly all terrestrial ecosystems.They can live in the soil, under rocks and logs, in puddles, lie dormant wrapped around themselves covered in mucus if soils become too dry and they can even migrate up the trees to live in the epiphytes which grow there.
 That makes them a little harder to sample!

 Earthworms also come in a range of different sizes.
-Megascolides australis, found in Gippsland in Australia, has been reported to get up to 3 metres in length, but there are also tiny species, the adults of which are only 1 cm in length.
+Megascolides australis, found in Gippsland in Australia, has been reported to get up to 3 metres in length (see below for more info), but there are also tiny species, the adults of which are only 1 cm in length.
 Earthworms also come in a variety of colours.
 There is a bright blue earthworm, Eutrigaster sporadonephra, found in tropical countries which can live in bromeliads up in the trees as well as in rotting logs on the ground.
 But you don’t have to go abroad to find colourful earthworms.
 There is a stripey earthworm you can find in your compost heap called Eisenia fetida and even a green earthworm, Allolobophora chlorotica, you can find in your lawns and borders.